Comply with Gmail, Yahoo, and Microsoft's Requirements for Email Senders

 4.4 Spam Complaint Rate Control

-- Ideal target: < 0.1%
+- Recommended target: keep below 0.1%

 Calculation

-Complaint Rate = Number of complaints / Number of successful deliveries
+Complaint Rate = Number of Complaints / Number of Successful Deliveries

 4.5 Email Content Standards

-Prohibited Actions
+Prohibited Behaviors

-- Clickbait or deceptive subject lines
+- Misleading or exaggerated subject lines

 Recommended Practices